-The Thyone-I is intended to be used as a radio module in a system, interfaced with a host micro-controller.
-The use of industry standard UART as the primary interface ensures a very minimal requirement set on the host MCU.
-As a result of this, the module can be designed in with most host controllers from a 8051 to the more advanced ARM core architecture.
+The Thyone-I is intended to be used as a radio module in a system interfaced with a host micro-controller.
+The use of an industry standard UART as the primary interface, ensures a very minimal requirement set on the host MCU.
+As a result of this, the module can be designed in with most host controllers: from an 8051 to the more advanced ARM core architectures.

-Figure 10: Host Interface
+Figure 10: Host interface